 Memorable Manitobans: Duncan Donald Young (1859-1927)

-Born at St. Chrysostone, Quebec on 10 July 1859, son of Duncan Young, he was educated in Quebec public schools.
-He came to Manitoba in 1882 with brothers Charles A. Young, Fred W. Young and Finlay M. Young.
+Born at St. Chrysostone, Quebec on 10 July 1859, son of Duncan Young and Isabella Brackenbridge, he was educated in Quebec public schools.
+He came to Manitoba in 1882 with brothers Charles Alexander Young, Frederick William Young and Finlay McNaughton Young.
 He homesteaded in the vicinity of Wakopa in 1887.
 Later he bought grain at Cartwright and other places in southwestern Manitoba, and also operated a general store at Dunrea.
-In 1901, he moved to Winnipeg as a proprietor (with brothers Charles and Finlay) of the Young Grain Company, situated in the Grain Exchange Building.
+In 1901, he moved to Winnipeg to work with his brothers in the Young Grain Company, situated in the Grain Exchange Building.

 In 1899, he married Christina H. “Ina” Minto (1870-?) of Montreal, Quebec and they had two children: Minto Duncan Young (1900-1974) and Hilda Isabelle Young (1910-1999, wife of Robert Joseph “Bert” Bailey).
 He was a member the St. Andrew’s Society, IOOF, Canadian Order of Foresters, and First Presbyterian Church.
 The family lived at 384 Wardlaw Avenue from 1906 to 1916.